NASA-PDS/registry-api/SECURITY.md

 # 👮‍♀️ Security Policy

-This document describes the security policy of PDS Validation Tool.
+This document describes the security policy of API Search Query Lexer.

 ## 📀 Supported Versions

-The following table describes which versions of the PDS4 Validation Tool are supported and which are not.
+The following table describes which versions of the API Search Query Lexer are supported and which are not.

 | Version | Supported  |
 |:--------|:----------:|